Senior Recruitment Consultant - MedTech

 Requirements:

-• Proven track record in global recruitment, preferably within MedTech, Digital Health and Life Sciences sectors.
+• Proven track record in global recruitment, preferably within MedTech, Digital health and Life Sciences sectors.

 • Excellent verbal and written communication skills.

-• Commercial mindset, negotiation and organisational abilities.
+• Commercial mindset, negotiation, and organisational abilities.

 • Proactive mindset with a passion for continual personal and professional development.

-We provide you with the tools you need in addition to an inclusive working environment, offering everyone the opportunity to succeed.
+We will provide you with the tools you need in addition to an inclusive working environment, offering everyone the opportunity to succeed.

 #J-18808-Ljbffr